AhmedSSoliman/MarianCG-NL-to-Code/README.md

 # Citation

-We now have a paper for this work and you can cite:
+We now have a paper ```url for this work and you can cite:

 ```
 @article{soliman2022mariancg,